pseudoramble/mockerana/README.md

 To run the demo project, be sure to install the latest version of .NET Core and the CLI.

 To run: `dotnet run --project Mockerana.Demo`.
-You will see output similar to the Example section.
+The demo tries to provide an example of each available `MockData` type, including constraints that can be applied to the types.
+This isn't 100% complete, but should provide a decent reference on making your own specs.